microsoft/gov-datamodels/README.md

 Welcome to the Government Data Model repository.
 This repository delivers a collection of standardized, reusable data model solutions for Microsoft Dataverse, purpose-built for common government business processes.
 Each module defines entities, relationships, and field specifications that align with public-sector needs at the federal, state, and local levels.
 By adopting these models, agencies and solution builders can accelerate Power Platform and Dynamics 365 deployments, ensure data consistency across programs, and reduce the cost of custom schema development.
 Whether you are building grants management, case tracking, permitting, or other civic solutions, these modules provide a ready-to-use foundation that is extensible, interoperable, and maintained under an open MIT license.

-We hightly recommend you use the [Government Low-code Open-source Workforce Solutions](https://microsoft.github.io/gov-solutions/data-models/) docs site to browse, understand, and download the data models from this repository.
+We highly recommend you use the [Government Low-code Open-source Workforce Solutions](https://microsoft.github.io/gov-solutions/data-models/) docs site to browse, understand, and download the data models from this repository.

 ## 🛠️ Contributing